QuietNatu/showcase/apps/rotom/README.md

 # Rotom (Angular)

 > Rotom, the Plasma Pokémon.
-With a body made of plasma, Rotom is able to permeate various kinds of electrics devices, causing all sorts of problems.
+With a body made of plasma, Rotom is able to permeate various kinds of electric devices, causing all sorts of problems.

 ## 🤡 Gotchas